PrefectHQ/prefect/docs/orchestration/faq/upgrading_1.0.md

 ### Registering flows

-The `prefect register` command replace the `prefect register flow` command to [Register a flow](/orchestration/getting-started/registering-and-running-a-flow.html#register-a-flow) with the CLI.
+The `prefect register` command replaces the `prefect register flow` command to [Register a flow](/orchestration/getting-started/registering-and-running-a-flow.html#register-a-flow) with the CLI.

 - Allows registering multiple flows in a single call.
 Flows can be specified by `--path` (path to a file or directory containing flows) or by `--module` (an importable Python module containing flows).
 Both options can be specified multiple times in a single call for more flexibility.
 - A `--name` flag can be used to only register flows with a specific name (or names).
 If unspecified, all flows found are registered.
-- By default, a flow will only be re-registered if it is *structurally different* than the existing version.
+- By default, for script-based storage such as GitHub, a flow will only be re-registered if it is *structurally different* than the existing version.
 This means that small edits to the source of tasks won't require re-registration, and the CLI will automatically detect this to avoid needlessly bumping the version.
 This can be disabled by passing in `--force`.
+If you pickle (default behavior) like Local storage, you do need to register for changes to take effect because you need the file in storage to change.
 - A `--watch` flag enables watching for changes in a directory, path, or module and re-registering flows if a change is detected.
 This can be used during development to automatically re-register your flows on save (as needed), or as part of a deployment for users who want to watch and auto-update flows from a specific directory.

 These features simplify auto-registering flows from within CI.
 For example, with GitHub actions you might add the following step to your CI workflow to auto-register all flows in a `flows/` directory on merge.